 - a pair of plimsolls for indoor PE and trainers for outdoor PE

 - a pair of shorts

 - a bag in which to keep P.E. kit

 - a band to tie up long hair

 P.E. kit should be in school all week.

-To purchase uniform, please click here.
+To see where to purchase uniform and the price list, please click here.

 Please ensure all items of clothing are labelled with your child’s name, and then renamed after washing.